SoftwareAG/webmethods-api-gateway/docs/articles/operations/API Gateway migration steps - Simplified/Migrating to API Gateway 10.5 using Backup mode for cluster/README.md

 ### Step 3: Install and start a temporary Elasticsearch instance

-- After the backup command is executed and the backup is done, stop the \<SOURCE\> Elasticsearch.
+- After the backup command is executed and the backup is done, stop all the \<SOURCE\> Elasticsearch instances
 - Install a temporary Elasticsearch of a version which is supported by the \<SOURCE\> API Gateway in a machine and make it accessible to the \<TARGET\> API Gateway instance, i.e, the target Elasticsearch 7.2.0

 > **Note:** Hereafter the location of this temporary instance would be refered as ***\<TEMP_TARGET_ELASTICSEARCH\>***